 Oxford Home Schooling GCSE courses are written to match the AQA examining board specifications, so you can be sure that when your child sits an examination they have been thoroughly prepared, and that the qualification is identical to the one sat in schools and colleges up and down the country.

 GCSEs and IGCSEs are both level 2 qualifications commonly sat in schools at the age of 16.
 Both are offered by the major examination boards and both will let you progress on a range of career paths.

 The I in IGCSE stands for international.
-The IGCSEs were originally developed for the international market but they attracted a lot of students in private schools where the 100% exam based syllabuses was considered more rigorous and better preparation for A levels than the traditional GCSE.
+The IGCSEs were originally developed for the international market but they attracted a lot of students in private schools, where the 100% exam based syllabuses were considered more rigorous and better preparation for A levels than the traditional GCSE.

 As time has progressed, the GCSE and IGCSE specifications have become more closely aligned, although it remains true that the examination requirements for IGCSE still benefit home educators in many subjects.

 Whilst it is your responsibility to arrange your exams, Oxford Home Schooling can offer a lot of assistance.

 Last year our students sat at 700 different centres across the country, and we maintain a database of this information for our students.

 Full information on arranging examinations can be found here